core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Clarifications on Using a Countersignature

-Note that the literature commonly refers to a countersignature as a signature computed by an entity A over a document already protected by a different entity B.
+The literature commonly refers to a countersignature as a signature computed by an entity A over a document already protected by a different entity B.

 However, the COSE_Countersignature0 structure belongs to the set of abbreviated countersignatures defined in {{Sections 3.2 and 3.3 of RFC9338}}, which were designed primarily to deal with the problem of encrypted group messaging, but where it is required to know who originated the message.